 Sound & Specs

 I used a few different sources when testing the IMR Acoustics R1: a Topping DX7, a Little Dot MKIII SE, an iFi micro iDSD Black Label, a RHA Dacamp L1, an iFi nano iDSD Black Label, a Head ‘n’ HiFi Objective2 fed by a Topping D30, a Topping NX4 DSD, an Aune M1s and a Cayin N5ii.
 I sometimes used an iFi IEMatch, too.
-100 hours of burn-in were applied, for what it’s worth.
+100 hours of break-in were applied, for what it’s worth.
 Source files are standard-res FLACs, mostly, with a few hi-res files and 320 kbps MP3s in-between.

 IMR Acoustics R1